-Looking back to the 1960s and 70s, what were the chances of the National Liberation struggle building socialism?
+Looking back to the 1960s and 1970s, what were the chances of the national liberation struggle building socialism?
 The unfolding wars in Algeria proved unpromising after the early honeymoon years of independence.
-With its strong and popular Communist Party, a militant and powerful trade union movement along with the African National Congress, class struggles against South African apartheid held out possibilities for a socialist road, but it too would ultimately be hijacked by a National Bourgeoisie in alliance with white capital that took advantage of the negotiated transition.12
+With South Africa's strong and popular Communist Party, a militant and powerful trade union movement along with the African National Congress, class struggles against South African apartheid held out possibilities for a socialist road, but it too was ultimately hijacked by a national bourgeoisie, in alliance with white capital, which took advantage of the negotiated transition.

-Even when the internal balance of power might have favored a socialist road, external forces held Africa in a vice.
+Even when the internal balance of power might have favored a socialist road, external forces held Africa in a vise.
 Here Fanon's analysis was skimpy and overly optimistic.
 On the one hand he made a moral appeal for material reparations.

-We are not blinded by the moral reparation of national independence; nor are we fed by it.
-The wealth of the imperial countries is our wealth too...
-For in a very concrete way Europe has stuffed herself inordinately with the gold and raw materials of the colonial countries: Latin America, China, and Africa...
+"We are not blinded by the moral reparation of national independence; nor are we fed by it.
+The wealth of the imperial countries is our wealth too....
+For in a very concrete way Europe has stuffed herself inordinately with the gold and raw materials of the colonial countries: Latin America, China, and Africa....
 Europe is literally the creation of the Third World.
-The wealth which smothers her is that which was stolen from the underdeveloped peoples.
-(1963[1961]:102)

-The Third world, therefore, claims just reparations not as charity but as their due.
-"For if, through lack of intelligence (we won't speak of lack of gratitude) the capitalist countries refuse to pay, then the relentless dialectic of their own system will smother them" (1963[1961]:103).
+The wealth which smothers her is that which was stolen from the underdeveloped peoples" (1963 [1961]: 102).
+The Third World, therefore, claims just reparations not as charity but as their due.
+"For if, through lack of intelligence (we won't speak of lack of gratitude) the capitalist countries refuse to pay, then the relentless dialectic of their own system will smother them" (103).
 Here Fanon adopted the Marxist view that capitalism needs the markets and resources of Africa.
-If capitalists don't pay up, then the Third World will declare "collective autarchy," generating crises of overproduction and unemployment that will "force the European working class to engage in an open struggle against the capitalist regime" (1963[1961]:105).
-Fanon appealed in vain to the European peoples to "wake up and shake themselves, use their brains, and stop playing the stupid game of the Sleeping Beauty" (1963[1961]:106).
-He drastically underestimated the power of international capital, its ability to continue to plunder the Third World with the aid of Western states.
-In effect there is only one road of decolonization, or better a motorway with competing lanes, all heading in the same direction, toward the ascendency of a Nation Bourgeoisie.
-Socialism in Africa became a distant mirage or a "splendid failure" as Du Bois would say of Reconstruction in the US.
+If capitalists don't pay up, then the Third World will declare "collective autarchy," generating crises of overproduction and unemployment that will "force the European working class to engage in an open struggle against the capitalist regime" (105).
+Fanon appealed in vain to the European peoples to "wake up and shake themselves, use their brains, and stop playing the stupid game of the Sleeping Beauty" (106).
+He drastically underestimated the power of international capital, and its ability to continue to plunder the Third World with the aid of Western governments.
+In effect there has only been one road of decolonization-or better, a motorway with competing lanes, all heading in the same direction, toward the ascendancy of a national bourgeoisie.
+Socialism in Africa became a distant mirage, or a "splendid failure," as Du Bois said in 1935 of Reconstruction in the United States.

-Written in 1961, The Wretched of the Earth is a prophetic document, anticipating the trajectory of so many African states - those that followed the National Bourgeois Road and even those that attempted a National Liberation Struggle.
-There was no escape from a capitalist world order, and being at the periphery of that order there was no escape from poverty and inequality.
+Written in 1961, The Wretched of the Earth is a prophetic document, anticipating the trajectory of so many African states-those that followed the national bourgeois road and even those that attempted a national liberation struggle.
+There was no escape from a capitalist world order, and for those at the periphery of that order, there was no escape from poverty and inequality.

-4.Black Reconstruction in America
+Black Reconstruction in America

-It may appear strange to compare the decolonization of Africa in the second half of the 20th. century with Reconstruction in the United States in the second half of the 19th century, but doing so reveals the parallel analyses of Fanon and Du Bois, pointing to their common Marxist framework.
-Both set out from an economic analysis that defines the limits and possibilities of political transformation through class struggle; and both present alternative outcomes of that struggle, explaining why the reactionary outcome is victorious.13
+It may appear strange to compare the decolonization of Africa in the second half of the twentieth century with Reconstruction in the United States in the second half of the nineteenth century, but doing so reveals the parallel analyses of Fanon and Du Bois, pointing to their common Marxist framework.
+Both set out from an economic analysis that defined the limits and possibilities of political transformation through class struggle; and both present alternative outcomes of that struggle, explaining why the reactionary outcome is victorious.